Fed Chair Powell’s take on economy is awaited as risks loom

-When Powell gives the keynote address Friday at a conference of central bankers in Jackson Hole, Wyoming, the world will be seeking any clues to his stance on those questions — and how any of it might affect the Fed's rate policy.
+When Powell gives the keynote address Friday at an annual conference of central bankers in Jackson Hole, Wyoming, the world will be seeking any clues to his stance on those questions — and how any of it might affect the Fed’s rate policy.

-If Powell sounds confident the economy won't be unduly hurt by the Trump administration's tariffs on imports or by a currency crisis in developing markets, investors may conclude that the Fed will keep raising rates.
+If Powell sounds confident that the economy won’t be unduly hurt by the Trump administration’s tariffs on imports or by a currency crisis in developing markets, investors would likely conclude that the Fed will keep raising rates, albeit only gradually.

 But if Powell sounds a message of concern, it could be read as a sign that the Fed is considering slowing its hikes.
 A slower pace of rate increases would be intended to encourage continued borrowing and spending by companies and individuals to drive economic growth.

 Amid the splendor of the Grant Teton Mountains, the Fed chairman will speak to his fellow central bankers — and the world — beginning at 10 a.m.
 Eastern time.
 For Powell, six months into his post as Trump’s choice to lead the world’s most important central bank, Jackson Hole will provide his highest-profile platform to date — and his first chance to respond publicly, if he wishes, to Trump’s recent criticism of the Fed’s rate hikes.

 This week, Trump complained in an interview with Reuters that he was “not thrilled” with Powell’s Fed for raising rates.
 It marked the second time this summer that Trump had publicly criticized the policymaking of the Fed, which by tradition has always functioned independently of the White House and free of political influence.